LaWebcapsule/directus9/docs/extensions/operations.md

 ### API Entrypoint

 The API entrypoint exports a configuration object with options to configure the behavior of your operation.
-When loading your operation, this object is imported by the Directus API host.
+When loading your operation, this object is imported by the Directus9 API host.

 Example of an entrypoint: